COOKIE-1816/cubebox-os/README.md

 Also, if you are going to use it for educational purposes, the doors are always open for you :).

 ## CubeBox OS community discord?
 Yes, CubeBox OS has its discord community server.
-Link id [here](https://discord.gg/WmbKD9Sx7j)
+Link is [here](https://discord.gg/WmbKD9Sx7j)

 ## Build dependency list
 These are dependencies required to build: